Chevrolet Bolt EUV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Chevrolet Bolt EUV are $1,588 a year for full coverage insurance.
-Comprehensive insurance costs around $260, collision insurance costs $466, and liability is estimated at $624.
-Buying just liability costs approximately $710 a year, and insurance for high-risk drivers costs $3,436 or more.
-Teenage drivers receive the highest rates at up to $6,286 a year.
+U.S. average insurance rates for a Chevrolet Bolt EUV are $1,588 a year including full coverage.
+Comprehensive costs around $260, collision costs $466, and liability costs $624.
+Liability-only insurance costs as little as $710 a year, with high-risk driver insurance costing around $3,436.
+Teen drivers pay the highest rates at $6,286 a year or more.

 Average premium for full coverage: $1,588

-These estimates include $500 deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates are averaged for all 50 states and for all Bolt EUV models.
+Rate estimates include $500 policy deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and for all Bolt EUV models.

 Use the form below to get customized rates for your location.